digitalyoshixi/phla11/content/Facts Polarity.md

   - philosophy
   - ethics
 aliases:
-  - Positive Moral Facts
+  - Positive Fact
-  - Negative Moral Facts
+  - Negative Fact
 ---
 Moral nihilists deny all positive first order moral claims.
 These are claims that have total polarity that is positive.